-Many of the interventions have been based around evidence base, this work should be expanded to ensure that the needs of the who will most benefit are understood.
-Where possible this should include primary research or consultation with communities of place and communities of interest to understand how to best implement specific interventions.
+Many of the interventions have been based around an evidence base; this work should be expanded to ensure that the needs of those who will most benefit are understood.
+Where possible, this should include primary research or consultation with communities of place and communities of interest to understand how to best implement specific interventions.